The World We Live In (Life magazine): Magazine articles

-The World We Live In was introduced to LIFE's readership as "the greatest series of science stories we have ever produced".
+"The World We Live In" was introduced to LIFEs readership as "the greatest series of science stories we have ever produced".
 It promised a "unified, understandable picture story of the planet Earth" authored by Lincoln Barnett, "one of the most literate authors in the field of science".
 The series itself started two issues later.
 Each part was assigned to a reporter, who was granted eight months to research the subject, organize the data, and oversee the photography and artwork.
 This opportunity to travel, learn, and explore on company expense was known informally as a "Luce fellowship".